owncloud/ocis/services/proxy/_index.md

 `PROXY_AUTOPROVISION_CLAIM_USERNAME`, `PROXY_AUTOPROVISION_CLAIM_EMAIL` and
 `PROXY_AUTOPROVISION_CLAIM_DISPLAYNAME`.

-If the user does already exist, the proxy will check if the user's email or displayname has changed and updates those accordingly via `graph` service.
+If the user does already exist, the proxy checks if the displayname has changed and updates that accordingly via `graph` service.

+Unless the claim configured via `PROXY_AUTOPROVISION_CLAIM_EMAIL` is the same as the one set via `PROXY_USER_OIDC_CLAIM` the proxy will also check if the email address has changed and update that as well.

 Next, the proxy will check if the user is a member of the groups configured in `PROXY_AUTOPROVISION_CLAIM_GROUPS`.
 It will add the user to the groups listed